Civic Engagement and Service Learning

 • SOC 4900 (3–6 credits): Internship

-Program Requirements (Adapted from the Civic Engagement Program Page)
+(Adapted from the Civic Engagement Program Page)

-To earn the Civic Engagement Certificate, students must
+To earn the Civic Engagement Certificate, students must:

 • Graduate with a minimum GPA of 3.0